christophwille/wpaghapp/README.md

 ## Features

 * `Authorization` - uses OAuth (the main driver for me to implement my own WPA for GitHub)
-* `User` - show own repositories, followers and following (private news seems to be impossible via OAuth)
+* `User` - show own repositories, followers and following

-The plan is to allow drill-down into repositories (news, code, issues) as well as other users (which then would look like your account).
-Currently, no drill-down is possible, only a listing of items.
+* `Repository` - show statistics, commits and issues

+Planned, but currently not implementable:

+* Repository/explore source code: Octokit.net doesn't yet support the get-contents APIs
+* User/private news: not yet possible with OAuth according to service documentation

 ## Screenshots